 Ready to cool off this summer?
-There are plenty of local pools and beaches, but if you’re looking for something a little different, a splash pad or sprayground is a great choice.
-The setting—particularly the smaller splash pads—is especially fun for younger kids, who can run through the sprinklers and water jets.
-Lucky for us, there are a whole slew of family-friendly sprinkler parks to choose from in Westchester and the Hudson Valley, whether you’re looking for a quick morning trip or an all-day adventure.
+There are plenty of local pools and swimming lakes, but if you’re looking for something a little different, a splash pad or sprayground is a great choice.
+The setting is especially fun for younger kids, who can run through the sprinklers and water jets, so swim vest required.
+Lucky for us, there's a slew of family-friendly sprinkler parks to choose from in Westchester and the Hudson Valley, whether you’re looking for a quick morning trip or an all-day adventure.

 Tibbets Brook Park's swimming complex includes a water playground complete with cool jets and sprinklers.

 There's everything from mini-golf to soccer fields and playgrounds at this 161-acre park in Yonkers—and that includes a swimming complex, complete with sprayground.
 There, you’ll find cool jets and sprinklers.
 If you decide to hit the pool, kids can try their hand at water sports or you can relax on the lazy river (well, try to, at least!).
 You have to be a Westchester resident to visit this county pool—and parking and entrance fees vary.

 Wilson’s Waves – Mount Vernon

 Water-loving kids will be thrilled with all the things they can do at Wilson’s Waves, which is housed inside Wilson’s Woods Park in Mount Vernon.
 That includes water slides, a wave pool—with waves up to three feet high—and of course, a water playground and a spray deck with 57 jets!
 You need to a Westchester resident to visit this pool, and parking and entrance fees vary.